State government continues ineffective netting program

 Greens candidate for Ward 2 Kit Docker is calling on Wollongong City Council and the NSW State government to expand the Free Gong Shuttle, taking in the suburbs of Figtree and Unanderra.

-I’m standing because I believe that we need Councillors who will talk with and listen to the community so together we can meet some great challenges coming our way–such as protecting our unique city from changes in our climate, making sure our villages are resilient to changes in our climate, expanding the Green Bus and ensuring that our Councils housing policy is affordable and community driven .
+As a Councillor I will talk with and listen to the community so together we can meet some big challenges coming our way–such as protecting our unique city from changes in our climate, making sure our villages are resilient, expanding the Green Bus and ensuring that our Councils housing policy is affordable and driven by community needs.

 The Greens are not powered by donations from large businesses or industry.
 We’re powered by people like you and me.
 These are people who care about their community, their neighbourhood and want to see thriving communities and plenty of fun stuff, such as art galleries, music venues and sporting events.

-I look forward to talking with you and listening to your ideas and thoughts during the next seven months.
+I look forward to talking with you and listening to your ideas and thoughts during the term of Council.

 A little bit about Kit